-"Flight Centre are charging $300 per person cancellation fee, which could equate to $1200 per couple for cancelling land and air components.
-Flight Centre's explanation for the charge is the recouping of the costs of arranging the travel and sanctioned by the ACCC" – Vic Reynolds, CHOICE member
+"Flight Centre are charging a $300 per person cancellation fee, which could equate to $1200 per couple for cancelling land and air components.
+Flight Centre's explanation for the charge is the recouping of the costs of arranging the travel and that it is sanctioned by the ACCC." – Vic Reynolds, CHOICE member

-With the spate of cancellations due to the coronavirus, travel agents such as STA Travel offer rebooking or a credit voucher with the agent.
-The current ACCC advice for travel cancellations and changes is that you may be entitled to request a refund or other remedy such as a credit note or voucher under the agent's terms and conditions.
+Travel agents may offer rebooking or a credit voucher with the agent.
+The ACCC's advice for travel cancellations and changes is that businesses may offer remedies such as a credit note or voucher under the agent's terms and conditions.

 If they change the terms of the contract without allowing you as the consumer to do the same, that may be considered an unfair contract term.

-If you think you're being charged an unreasonable cancellation fee or just treated unfairly, complain to the business, and direct them to the ACCC guidance on the Australian Consumer Law.
+If you think you're being charged an unreasonable cancellation fee or treated unfairly, complain to the business and direct them to the ACCC guidance.
 Advise that if you don't get a satisfactory remedy, you will escalate your complaint to the consumer affairs body in your state.

 Be careful with cancelled bookings that were arranged by a travel agent that subsequently went broke.
-Following the collapse of online travel agent Fly365, CHOICE saw an example where a person requested a refund, only to lose their money when that refund was transferred to Fly365.
+Following the collapse of online travel agent Fly365 in 2020, CHOICE saw an example where a person requested a refund, only to lose their money when that refund was transferred back to Fly365.

 It's unlikely your travel insurance will cover your losses if your travel agent goes bust, but always check with your travel insurer rather than presume you won't be covered.

-In our travel insurance review of 132 policies, we were unable to find any insurers that would cover insolvency of a travel agent and unfortunately we're not aware of any insurer that does.
+In our travel insurance comparison, we were unable to find any insurers that would cover insolvency of a travel agent and unfortunately we're not aware of any insurer that does.
 If you're aware of an insurer that does cover travel agent insolvency, let us know in CHOICE Community.